DaniValido23/RumboBackend/README.md

 This project connects to the Tower1 device using the MQTT protocol to retrieve its location data.
 The location data is then served through the `/api/location` endpoint.

+Make sure to update the MQTT configuration directly in the `main.go` file.

 ## License 📜